India grapples with 'black fungus' drug shortage as cases rise among Covid-19 patients

 Doctors and medical experts say mucormycosis seems to be infecting some Covid-19 patients whose immune systems have been weakened by the virus or who have underlying conditions, like diabetes.
 Some have also said that the infections may be linked to humidifiers used in delivering oxygen to Covid patients.

-The infection is caused by a fungus called mucor, which is found on wet surfaces, V K Paul, head of India's Covid-19 task force, said on May 14.
+The infection is caused by a fungus called mucor, which is found on wet surfaces, V. K. Paul, head of India's Covid-19 task force, said on May 14.

 "If someone has a disease or takes medication which suppresses the immune system or is exposed to wet surfaces they can contract the disease ... (for Covid-19) we are using drugs which suppress our immune system ... when Covid-19 patients receive oxygen which has a humidifier which has water collection which can increase the tendency of the fungus," Paul added.